Skip to main content

 May contain: invertebrate, animal, and insect

-Wear repellent on exposed skin to stop the bites 👍🏾
+Wear repellent on exposed skin to stop the bites (best is a repellent containing DEET) 👍🏾

 ** Don't forget to turn water back on to prevent mosquitoes 🦟using the stagnant water .